sitrox/rails_ops/README.md

 `without_authorization` (see section *Disabling authorization* for more information on this).

+You can disable authorization ensuring by setting the global config option `config.ensure_authorize_called = false`.

 ### Context

 When using the `op` method to instantiate an operation, a context is